COURSE

 FRAGMENTS OF ORDER

-Another place where it is difficult to understand borders is checkpoints.
-These areas not only contain political messages but also convey symbolic, spatial, and social messages that the state uses to make itself visible.
+Another context where borders become difficult to comprehend is checkpoints.
+These areas convey not only political messages but also symbolic, spatial, and social messages that the state employs to make itself visible.

-These checkpoints on the borders, located between Switzerland and Germany and open to cars, bikes, and pedestrians, are fields of power that go beyond determining the borders between the two countries.
-This power creates its own dynamics in the secret relationships between checking, monitoring, and setting rules more frequently.
-This is a field of alignment, order, and law-making.
+The checkpoints on the borders between Switzerland and Germany, accessible to cars, bikes, and pedestrians, function as fields of power that extend beyond merely delineating the boundaries between the two countries.
+This power establishes its own dynamics through the hidden interplay of checking, monitoring, and rule-setting.
+These spaces operate as zones of alignment, order, and law-making.

 Copyright © all rights reserved by Engin Tulay.
 Unauthorized use is a violation of applicable laws.